Granite State (Breaking Bad): Plot

 Saul Goodman and Walter White wait at Ed Galbraith's shop while Ed obtains them new identities.
 (Note: As seen in "Ozymandias") Wanting revenge on Jack Welker, Walt attempts to coerce Saul into coming with him but is subdued by a coughing fit.
-No longer intimidated, Saul leaves for his new life in Nebraska.
+No longer intimidated, Saul leaves for his new life in Omaha, Nebraska.

 Jack's gang raids Marie Schrader's house and finds Jesse Pinkman's confession tape.
 (Note: As seen in "Rabid Dog") While Jack wants to kill Jesse for informing, Todd Alquist wants Jesse to cook meth so Todd can impress Lydia Rodarte-Quayle, with whom he has become infatuated.
 Knowing Skyler once met Lydia, (Note: As seen in "Blood Money") Todd and other gang members break into her house and threaten her to keep quiet.
 Lydia is not convinced Skyler will stay silent, and aims to end their meth operation, but reconsiders after Todd informs her the meth the gang produces is now at 92% purity because of Jesse.
 Jesse tries to escape, but is recaptured and forced to watch Todd murder Andrea Cantillo.
 Jack threatens to murder Andrea's son Brock if Jesse attempts another escape.

 Ed takes Walt to a secluded cabin in New Hampshire and says he will visit monthly to bring food and supplies.
 He cautions that Walt risks capture if he leaves the cabin.
 Months later, a disheveled, lonely Walt has a long beard and full head of hair.
 Ed tells Walt that Skyler is using her maiden name and working part-time as a taxi dispatcher.
 As the nationwide manhunt for Walt continues, his abandoned house has become a tourist attraction.

 Walt packs $100,000 into a box and walks into town.
 He stops at the local bar and pays a barmaid to call Walter White Jr.'s school pretending to be Marie.
 Walt tries reconciling with Walter Jr., who has reverted to using the name Flynn, and says he will mail money to Flynn's friend Louis for Flynn to give Skyler.
 Continuing to blame him for Hank Schrader's death, an enraged Flynn wishes Walt dead and ends the call.
 A dejected Walt calls the DEA to surrender, leaving the phone off the hook so they can trace his location.
 While waiting, Walt sees television host Charlie Rose interviewing Gretchen and Elliott Schwartz, who trivialize his involvement with Gray Matter Technologies.
 Now roused to anger, Walt flees before the police arrive.